 At Lincoln UTC, we believe that quality first teaching is fundamental to the learning, skills development and progress of all learners, including those with SEND.
-All teachers have high expectations of students with SEND and are committed to ensuring all students achieve their potential.
+All teachers have the same high expectations for all our students, including those with SEND needs, and are committed to ensuring all students achieve their potential.

-Lincoln UTC is committed to providing quality CPD to develop staff members' awareness of SEND needs and inclusive strategies to enable all students access the full curriculum and fulfil their potential.
+It is also the school's commitment to providing quality CPD to develop staff members' awareness of SEND needs and inclusive strategies to enable all students access the full curriculum and fulfil their potential.

 All teachers share this commitment and are responsible and accountable for the progress and development of the students in their classes.
-They follow the 'assess, plan, do, review' model in their lessons and constantly feedback to the SEND team any concerns they have regarding students with SEND needs.
+They regularly assess and review the progress made in their lessons and constantly feedback to the SEND team any concerns they have regarding students with SEND needs.